AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

 - **Why this approach**: The modify operations are implemented as a delete followed by an add operation, rather than direct in-place modification.
 - **Advantages**:
     - **Code Reuse**: Leverages existing, well-tested `deleteExpense()`/`deleteIncome()` and `addExpense()`/`addIncome()` methods
-    - **Consistency**: Ensures that modified entries are automatically re-sorted into the correct chronological position
+    - **Consistency**: Ensures that modified entries are automatically re-sorted into the correct chronological position (newest first)
     - **Budget Checking**: For expenses, the add operation automatically checks budget constraints
     - **Validation**: All validation logic from the add operations is automatically applied
+    - **Smart Defaults**: Unspecified fields retain their original values through the parser's default mechanism
 - **Alternatives considered**:
     - Direct in-place modification - This was rejected because:
         - Would require duplicating validation logic